dzhuyx/daisyzhuyx/content/authors/admin/_index.md

 Starting in July 2021, I will be an Acting Assistant Professor (pending appointment) in the Department of Neurology at [Johns Hopkins University School of Medicine](https://www.hopkinsmedicine.org/som/) and a primary faculty member of [the Armstrong Institute for Patient Safety and Quality](https://www.hopkinsmedicine.org/armstrong_institute/index.html) at Johns Hopkins.

 My research focuses on developing statistical methods for biomarkers and electronic medical records.
 I work on methods that combine biomarkers to predict cognitive decline related to preclinical Alzheimer's Disease among normal individuals.
 I also develop methods to evaluate misdiagnosis-related harm at institution or medical system levels using electronic medical records.

 Methodologically, I work on tree-based models, latent variable models, survival analysis, and recurrent event analysis.
 My general interest is in interpretable and robust statistical methodology that advances biomedical understanding and informs practices.

+⬅️ Look to the left for where you can find me.